Michelle Obama's Miscarriage Story May Help Other Women Share Theirs

 Some women are also left with worries that they are infertile, a fear that can stoke identity issues for those who see themselves as destined for parenthood.

-Psychologists say it is important as well to acknowledge the grief of the partner or spouse, who may process the emotions differently but also has experienced his or her own loss.
+Psychologists say it is important as well to acknowledge the grief of the partner or spouse, who may process the emotions differently but who also has experienced his or her own loss.

 Isolation can exacerbate those feelings, including some women's belief that "their body let them down," said Coons of the University of Colorado.

-Nancy Molitor, a clinical psychologist and professor at Northwestern University's Feinberg School of Medicine, said she asked herself the same question as many women when she suffered her own miscarriage, a trauma that nearly killed her: What did I do wrong?
+Nancy Molitor, a clinical psychologist and professor at Northwestern University's Feinberg School of Medicine, said she asked herself the same question as many other women when she suffered her own miscarriage, a trauma that nearly killed her: What did I do wrong?

 Today, women are more likely to talk to friends and other loved ones about their miscarriages, Molitor said, helping them realize how common the events are and removing some of the stigma.
 But even in 1996, when she miscarried, "nobody talked about it," she said.